elasql/documentation/doc/reproduce_mgcrab.md

 However, due to the complexity of running large-scale experiments on a cluster, we suggest users to use our auto deployment and large-scale benchmarking tool, [Auto-Bencher](https://github.com/SLMT/auto-bencher), to reproduce experiments.
 Please check out [the README](https://github.com/SLMT/auto-bencher) to know how to use the tool to set up a testing environment.

+### JVM Settings

+In our experiments, we found that a small heap may cause frequent garbage collections.
+The recommended setting of the heap size for each database server is at least 5GB.
+That is, we recommend to add a VM argument `-XmxC` with `C` no less than 5GB.

 ## Step 3: Getting Our Parameters

 We provide the parameters that we set for the MgCrab experiments in [this parameter folder](https://github.com/SLMT/auto-bencher/tree/master/parameters/mgcrab) in Auto Bencher repository.
 Each sub-folder in it represents an experiment set: